feher/the-cubes-demo/README.txt

 - PointLight : Class representing a point light.

 - Object :              Base class for any kind of visible on-screen object.
  - Compass :            The small orientation indicator in the lower right corner.
-                 Shows the direction of the world's X (red) Y (green) Z (blue) coordinates.
- - CompassLabel: Represents the labes of the axes on the compass.
+ - CompassLabel:        Represents the labes (Y, Y and Z) of the axes on the compass.
- - Cube :        Base class for cube objects.
+ - TriangleMeshObject : Base class for cube objects.
 Represents a textured and lit cube.
-  - ActionCube : The pressable action cube at the lower left corner that creates marble cubes.
+  - ActionObject :      The pressable action objects at the lower/upper left corner that create marbles.
-  - ModelCube :  Represents the marble cubes that can be created/deleted/moved.
+  - ModelObject :       Represents the marble objects that can be created/deleted/moved.
  - Grid :               Object representing the modeling grid.

 - ObjectData :        Base class for data used by object instances.
  - CompassData :      Data used by Compass objects.
  - CompassLabelData : Data used by the axes labels of the compass.
- - CubeData :         Data used by Cube objects.
  - GridData :       Data used by Grid objects.
+ - TriangleMeshData : Data that describes triangle based meshes.
+   - CubeData :       Data used by cube objects.
+   - SphereData :     Data used by sphere objects.

 - ObjectProgram : Base class for shader programs used by object instances.
  - CompassLabelProgram : Shader program used by CompassLabel objects.
  - CompassProgram :      Shader program used by Compass objects.
+ - LightTextureProgram : Shader program that does texturing and lighting.
+                         Used by ActionObject and ModelObject.
  - CubeProgram :         Shader program used by Cube objects.
  - GridProgram :         Shader program used by Grid objects.